nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: Therefore, my dear brothers and sisters, stand firm.
-Let nothing move you.
+  text: Now may the God of peace, who through the blood of the eternal covenant
-    Always give yourselves fully to the work of the Lord, because you know that your labour in the Lord is not in vain.
+    brought back from the dead our Lord Jesus, that great Shepherd of the sheep, equip you with everything good for doing his will, and may He work in us what is pleasing to Him, through Jesus Christ, to whom be glory for ever and ever.
+Amen.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 24th January 2021
+subtitle: Sunday worship - 31st January 2021
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!